 So how much money can you expect to raise with Angora rabbits?

-Rabbit manure is packed full of nitrogen, phosphorus, potassium, and many minerals, lots of micro-nutrients, plus many other beneficial trace elements such as calcium, magnesium, boron, zinc, manganese, sulfur, copper, and cobalt just to name a few.
-Rabbit manure is considered a “cold” manure, unlike chicken manure which is a “hot” manure and has to compost for 6-8 months before you use it.
+Rabbit manure is packed full of nitrogen, phosphorus, potassium, many minerals, lots of micro-nutrients, plus many other beneficial trace elements such as calcium, magnesium, boron, zinc, manganese, sulfur, copper, and cobalt just to name a few.
+Rabbit manure is considered “cold” manure, unlike chicken manure which is “hot” manure (hot manure has to compost for 6-8 months before you use it).
 Cold manure has no risk of burning even your tender seedlings.
 You could literally take the manure right from the hutch and dump it in your garden beds.

 If you sell your crafts, being able to advertise that you raise the wool with a cute picture of your bunny can be a great selling point.
 If you end up turning the raw wool into a usable end product you can expect to make back the cost of the rabbit upkeep plus some.
-There are not huge profits to be had from keeping a couple Angoras, but they do pay for the majority of their care and when was the last time your dog did that?
+There are not huge profits to be had from keeping a couple of Angoras, but they do pay for the majority of their care.
+When was the last time your dog did that?